sr-lab/jump-mapper/README.md

 | input_file    | Any         | Yes       | The file containing unseen data.               |
 | format        | `plain/coq` | No        | The format of output, defaults to `plain`.     |

 Results are written to standard output.
 The `plain` format produced comma-delimited output with headings.
-The `coq` format option will produce a lookup-based (precomputed) valuation function and trie definition ready for use with [Skeptic](https://github.com/sr-lab/skeptic).
+The `coq` format option will produce a lookup structure compatible with [the Coq proof assistant](https://coq.inria.fr/).

 ## Training
 The program accepts semicolon/newline delimited files in the format: